📚Order your Sycamore Park Elementary yearbook! 📚

 Here’s to 100 (and 1,000!) days of learning, curiosity, and growth! 🎉📚

-9 days ago, James Dugger
+about 2 months ago, James Dugger

 A bright, busy classroom filled with elementary students working in small groups at wooden desks.
 The walls are decorated with educational posters, including a large "Invisible Math" board and a colorful number line.